an elephant raises its trunk as it walks across the savanna

 Extra Memory Cards

-This one might be a no brainer, but I’m still going to say it.
-Just when you think you have enough, get another 256gb card.
-It’s amazing how many photos you’ll take when you’re on a quality photographic safari, and if you shoot on a fast frame rate (that is, multiple photos per second) you could go through hundreds of gigabytes in just one day.
-I’ve never known anyone to have regretted picking up another memory card.
+This one might be a no-brainer, but I’m still going to say it!
+Just when you think you have enough, get another 256 GB memory card.
+It’s amazing how many photos you’ll take when you’re on a quality photographic safari, and if you shoot at a fast frame rate (that is, multiple photos per second), you could go through hundreds of gigabytes in just one day.
+I’ve never known anyone to regret packing another memory card.

 a 64gb memory card

-And a pro-tip here, pay attention to the transfer rate of these cards.
-The cheaper cards may be slower, such that you can’t capture multiple photos in a short window.
-In other words, having a fast transfer rate (we refer to this cards as U3 cards) will allow you to take 20, 30, or more photos, even on big cameras, without skipping a beat.
+And a pro tip here: Pay attention to the transfer rate of these cards.
+Cheaper cards may be slower, such that you can’t capture multiple photos in a short window.
+In other words, having a fast transfer rate (we refer to these cards as U3 cards) will allow you to take 20, 30 or more photos, even on big cameras, without skipping a beat.

 larger elephants walk and protect a small young elephant in samburu kenya

-If I’ve said it before, I’ll say it again—Africa is going to be amongst, if not the, highlight of your photographic career.
-Make sure you have the right camera, make sure you’re on a great photographic safari itinerary, and make sure you have the accessories to keep your camera stable, safe, and functional.
+If I’ve said it before, I’ll say it again—Africa is going to be among—if not the highlight—of your photographic career.
+Make sure you have the right camera, make sure you’re on a great photographic safari itinerary, and make sure you have the accessories to keep your camera stable, safe and functional.

 Until next time, go forward and give it a shot!